adferrand/dnsrobocert/README.md

 smtp.example.com
 imap.example.com pop.example.com
 ldap.example.com
+*.example.com example.com
 ```

 You need also to provide the mail which will be used to register your account on Let's Encrypt.
 Set the environment variable `LETSENCRYPT_USER_MAIL (default: noreply@example.com)` in the container for this purpose.

+_NB: For a wildcard certificate, specifying a sub-domain already covered by the wildcard will raise an error during Certbot certificate generation (eg. `test.example.com` cannot be put on the same line than `*.example.com`)._

 ### Configuring DNS provider and authentication to DNS API